thatoldfarm/qeac/README.md

 ### 1. Loading π Digits

 * Input file: `pi-10million.txt` This file can be downloaded from [here](https://introcs.cs.princeton.edu/java/data/pi-10million.txt) or you can provide your own pi digits file.
+Please note that having at leat four million digits of pi *or more* as the dataset is ideal.
 * You choose:

   * `START_POS` → where in π to begin scanning